Rimanagi/Git-Guide/README.md

 *He everyone!*
 This file I'll try to make a mini-guide how to use Git and GitHub (due to this is some like hometask and practice)
 Git - is a tool for control all changes of your project.
 Instead of having plenty of files like "doc1_v1", "doc2_v2" you allow to have only last version, meanwhile git have info about all of changes which have been made by you and other programmes.
 So, let's start...
 # **Begining**
-Firstly, you will have to open termil (cmd + space and then type "termilal") In the programm you can do create files, change directory like on the desktop, howevere there is no GUI, insted u can do much more functions, in way you now special commands.
+Firstly, you will have to open terminal (cmd + space and then type "termilal")
+In the programm you can create files, change directory like on the desktop, howevere there is no GUI, instead u can do much more functions, in way you now special commands.
 ---
 __*There are fist terminal cammands you need at start:*__
 * **pwd** (print working directory) demonstrane name of current folder
-* ***ls** (list) - showing list of files/forlders of current folder
+* **ls** (list) - showing list of files/forlders of current folder
 * **cd** (change direction); cd~ - change direction to the home folder of user
 * **&&** - do several commands.
 Example: cd ~ && ls
 * **mkdir** - make a new direction (folder)